isomerpages/govtech-corp/media/technews/_posts/2019-06-25-post-Why you need a VPN and how to choose a provider.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="The importance of VPN and how to choose provider" src="/images/technews/Why_you_need_a_vpn_smart_nation_govtech.jpg">
 </div>
-<h3>A virtual private network (VPN) connection could help enhance your privacy and security on the internet.
-We bring you some tips on how to decide if you need one and what to consider when selecting an ideal provider.</h3>
+<p>A virtual private network (VPN) connection could help enhance your privacy
+and security on the internet.
+We bring you some tips on how to decide if you need one and what to consider when selecting an ideal provider.</p>
 <p>Perhaps you’re a frequent traveller and often find yourself using free
 Wi-Fi hotspots at airports.
 Or maybe you’re used to working remotely from your laptop at a Starbucks café, latching onto its Wi-Fi network to avoid